 Lexie joined the ATTC family in 2005 and has held the positions of Floor Captain and Trainer.
 Lexie has years of experience working with high-end clientele and celebrities at both Foxwoods Resort Casino and Mohegan Sun.
 She has a passion for developing lasting relationships with her clients and thrives on making every moment memorable.

-Lexie is finalizing her Bachelor’s Degree from Eastern Connecticut State University, and plans on pursuing her Master’s in I/O Psychology.
+Lexie has a Bachelor’s Degree from Eastern Connecticut State University, and plans on pursuing her Master’s in I/O Psychology.

-Lexie resides near Misquamicut, RI with her partner Sue and fur-babies (Mia and Buddha).
+Lexie resides near Misquamicut, RI with her fur-babies (Mia and Buddha).
 In her spare time, Lexie enjoys frequenting country music concerts (as far away as Nashville), spending time with her loved ones, gardening and traveling.

 Lexie’s “guilty pleasure” snack is warm home-made apple pie with vanilla ice cream.